“I mean, there’s no arguing. There is no anything. There is no beating around the bush. ‘You’re fired’ is a very strong term.”

 Tricia vowed to treat her job search like a full time job.
 Although the distractions of being at home were difficult at first, she scheduled her day around the search–eight hours every day, either networking, job searching, or following up.
 She found her new job in less than six weeks.

 No matter where you are in the fired-or-laid-off process, review our checklist and make a plan.
-Do the things you haven’t been doing and drop the things that aren’t producing results.
+Do the things you’ve been neglecting and drop the things that aren’t producing results.
+And read my job search book for more insider tips on finding a truly fulfilling role!